WeWatchWall/multee-browser/README.md

 ## Browser-specific caveats

-1. The browser doesn't have the require() function.
+1. The browser doesn't have the `require('module')` function.
 Therefore, the ESM module and import is the more supported option.
 This is especially true for Web Workers.

 2. Usually, the file cannot reliably and automatically find out its own name due to browser bundling.